Process Technologies for Helium Recovery from Natural Gas: A Review

 Cryogenics are used in LNG production plants, where the helium is recovered from the NRU after liquefaction of the feed gas.
 Cryogenic process methods for producing LNG are extensively covered in other literature.
 Main design features for NRUs using cryogenics are therefore further discussed.

-Four basic cryogenic processes used for NRUs are: multi-stage flash separators, single column heat pumped process, double column process and dual column cycles.
-(Agrawal et al, 2003) The process decision depends on the flow rate of the feed gas, composition of the feed and helium concentration in order to make the recovery economically feasible.
-Multi-flash separator processes have higher energy requirements compared to cryogenic distillation column processes, but have lower capital costs and produce overhead vapour streams with low helium concentrations.
-A single stage flash separator process produces nitrogen rich overhead vapours containing 1-3 % helium, depending on the feed gas composition.
+Four basic cryogenic processes used for NRUs are multi-stage flash separators, single column heat pumped process, double-column process and dual column cycles.
+(Agrawal et al, 2003) The process decision depends on the flow rate of the feed gas, the composition of the feed and helium concentration in order to make the recovery economically feasible.
+Multi-flash separator processes have higher energy requirements compared to cryogenic distillation column processes but have lower capital costs and production overhead vapour streams with low helium concentrations.
+A single-stage flash separator process produces nitrogen-rich overhead vapours containing 1-3 % helium, depending on the feed gas composition.
 50-70 % helium can be achieved from more complex, double column NRU processes when operating in partial condensation mode, where nitrogen and small amounts of methane, hydrogen, neon, argon and carbon dioxides are also present.
 (Agrawal et al, 2003; West, 2009)

 Figure 3 illustrates a multi-stage flash process.
 The dissolved nitrogen and helium are removed from the LNG feed by reducing the pressure over a series of flash vessels.